lavanyagarg112/ai-ideamaze/README.md

 - At any point in your exploration, click “Generate New Idea” or "Give me a different Idea" to generate new ideas.
 - Each branch creates a new path of questions and ideas.
 - Navigate easily between different branches by simply clicking on them to ensure comprehensive brainstorming.

+#### Custom Prompts
+- Add More Context: Click on any of your query to add more context to that specific point in the conversation.
+This allows for deeper exploration of a particular idea.
+- Continue New Path: Click on any response from the AI to start a new path of conversation from that response.
+This enables branching out from any point and exploring new directions.

 #### Navigating Paths and the Maze
 - Click on any point in your idea path to revisit and explore further.